thoTsou/Microservices_with_Eureka_Server_and_Spring_Cloud_API_Gateway_intergration/README.md

 - Spring Cloud Netflix - Eureka Server & Client<br/>
 - MySQL Database
 - io.jsonwebtoken:jjwt
+- Angular

 <p>
-Details regarding running the project locally are provided at the bottom of this file.
+Details regarding how to run the project locally are provided at the bottom of this file.
 Before that, please read the project description above.
 </p>